shorepine/alles/README.md

 **alles** is a many-speaker distributed mesh synthesizer that responds to control signals over WiFi.
 Each synth supports up to 10 additive sine, saw, pulse/square, noise and triangle oscillators, a Karplus-Strong string implementation, and a full FM stage including support for DX7 patches.
 They're cheap to make ($7 for the microcontroller, $6 for the amplifier, speakers from $0.50 up depending on quality).
 And very easy to put together with hookup wire or only a few soldering points.

 The synthesizers form a mesh and listen to UDP multicast messages.
 You can control the mesh from a host computer from any programming language or environments like Max or Pd.
-You can also wire one synth up to MIDI and use any MIDI software or controller; the directly connected synth will broadcast to the rest of the mesh for you.
+You can also wire one synth up to MIDI or MIDI over Bluetooth, and use any MIDI software or controller; the directly connected synth will broadcast to the rest of the mesh for you.

 The original idea was to install a bunch of them throughout a space and make a distributed / spatial version of an [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 10 partials, all controlled as a group or individually from a laptop or phone or etc. But you can just treat them as dozens / hundreds of individual synthesizers and do whatever you want with them.
 It's pretty fun!